 E. Documents a current, formal consultation and referral arrangement with a pediatrician or family practitioner who has the certification described in item A for purposes of specialized treatment and admission to a hospital;

-F.
+F. Delivers such services in the emergency department of a hospital participating in the State plan approved under this title; or

-G. Has been certified by the Secretary as qualified to provide physicians’ services to a child under 21 years of age.
+G. Has been certified by the Secretary (or certified by the State in accordance with policies of the secretary) as qualified to provide physicians’ services to a child under 21 years of age.

-For the period January 1, 1992 through December 31, 1998, a physician who does not meet any of the specified criteria in items A through but has a provider agreement with the State Medicaid agency may be considered certified under item G to receive reimbursement under Medicaid for services provided to a child under 21 years of age.
+For the period January 1, 1992 through December 31, 1998, a physician who does not meet any of the specified criteria in items A through F but has a provider agreement with the State Medicaid agency may be considered certified under item G to receive reimbursement under Medicaid for services provided to a child under 21 years of age.

-Effective January 1, 1999, a provider physician must meet at least one of the specified criteria listed in items A through to receive reimbursement under Medicaid for physician services provided to a child under 21.
+Effective January 1, 1999, a provider physician must meet at least one of the specified criteria listed in items A through F to receive reimbursement under Medicaid for physician services provided to a child under 21.

 Rev. 33 6-171